Graphical Applications Laboratory

 Development of alternative works in the next course term.

-Each work is evaluated at the end of the period stipulated for its development, in the practical class properly scheduled.
+Each practical work 1 and 3 is evaluated at the end of the period stipulated for its development, in the practical class properly scheduled.

-Pre-requisite: it is desirable that the students in this course acquired frequency in courses CGI and AED2 from 2nd year, as well as participate in the course SO, from 3rd year.
+Pre-requisite: it is desirable that the students in this course acquired frequency in courses Computer Grpahics and Algorithms and Data Structures from 2nd year, as well as participate in the course Operating Systems, from 3rd year.